-Club deals fulfill investors’ appetite for very large deals, for example the $31,6 billion acquisition of the biggest US hospital operator (HCA) in 2006.
-At the time of its announcement, this was the world’s largest leveraged buy-out and this was a club deal realized by KKR and Bain Capital, together with Merrill Lynch and the Thomas Frist family (HCA company founder).
+Club deals fulfill investors’ appetite for very large deals, for example the $31,6 billion acquisition of the biggest US hospital operator (HCA).
+At the time of its announcement, this was the world’s largest leveraged buy-out and this was a club deal realized by KKR and Bain Capital, together with Merrill Lynch and the Thomas Frist family office (HCA company founder).

 Another important reason that investors pursue club deals is that club deals allow investors to have more control over their investment compared to investing into funds.

 The outburst of investors’ disappointment and mistrust in fund managers during financial crises makes all investors want to take a more active role in their investments.